Tamaraalrashed/reading-notes/code401/class-11.md

 is an approach to restricting system access to authorized users.
 It is used by the majority of enterprises with more than 500 employees, and can implement mandatory access control (MAC) or discretionary access control (DAC).

 ### Capabilities
  A capability is a communicable, unforgettable token of authority.
 It refers to a value that references an object along with an associated set of access rights.
-A user program on a capability-based operating system must use a capability to access an object.
+A user program on a capability-based operating system must use a capability to access an object.  <br>

  ## Preparation Materials